HMS Milford (1759): Service history

 Following Spain's declaration of war, joining the French against Great Britain in the Seven Years' War, Milford fell in with an aviso carrying orders from Spain to its forces in Havana.
 The ships met off Cape Tiburon, the westernmost point of St Domingo and after fighting all day the aviso was forced to strike.
 The aviso's commander sank his despatches and the only document received in Havana was a copy of the Madrid Gazette containing the Spanish declaration of war.

 On 6 June 1776, Milford captured the American privateer Yankee Hero, a 14-gun, single-deck sloop, after a two-hour battle.
 The Americans had believed they were chasing a merchantman, but reversed course when they came close enough to recognize the British ship of war.
 Milford gave chase and caught up to the much smaller ship after about an hour, firing only bow chasers until she was able to come along and give a full broadside.
 Yankee Hero's sails were shredded and almost half her crew incapacitated.
 Her commander, Captain James Tracy ordered the surrender when they were no longer able to either fight or flee.
 Four or five of Yankee Hero's crew were killed and twelve or thirteen wounded, including the captain.

 Milford stands out as the British vessel that engaged the first American armed vessel, USS Cabot.
 In the Battle of Yarmouth, under the command of Captain Joseph Olney, Cabot stood out of Boston weeks before on 23 March 1777 the vessel encountered Milford.
 The vastly more powerful British ship chased Cabot and forced her ashore in Nova Scotia.
 While Cabot's captain and crew escaped into the woods unharmed, the British were later able to get the brig off, and refitted her for service in the Royal Navy.
+On 14 June, 1777 she captured "Little John" in the Bay of Fundy.
+Sometime in May, 1777 she captured "Revenge".
+On 14 July, 1777 she captured "Expidition", and "Elizabeth" on 3 August.
+On 1 September, 1777 she captured "Topinambou" off Isle Holt.
+On 4 October, 1777 she captured Massachusetts privateer schooner "Dolphin" off the coast of Nova Scotia.
+On 4 December, 1777 she captured "Industry" and on 5 December captured "Betsy" in Boston Bay.

+In December, 1777 she was driven ashore in a gale at Halifax, Nova Scotia.
+She was refloated 3 days later, while her hull was in good shape her upper works were badly damaged and she was sent back to the U. K. for repairs, leaving by mid-January.
+On 3 February, 1778 she captured Massachusetts State Govt. trading vessel "Gruel" 208 leagues from Halifax, Nova Scotia.

 On 15 March 1779, the British warships Apollo, Porcupine, and Milford captured the French privateer cutter Tapageur.
 The Royal Navy took her into service under her existing name.